ianboyko/uniforlsp/content/english/documents/consumer_law/offers-to-settle-and-costs.md

 * **“Costs” can be used to reward or punish litigants in many ways.

 ###### It is important to discuss these legal terms in more detail with your lawyer.

+> _Disclaimer: This article is intended for general information only and not to provide specific legal advice.
+There is no attorney-client relationship established by reading this article.
+It does not replace competent legal advice from a lawyer who is licensed to practice in your jurisdiction._